akim62/Portfolio/02-VBA-Scripting/README.md

 ## Background

 You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
+In this project you will use VBA scripting to analyze real stock market data.

 ### Files